lailaalmajnuni/Netflix-dataset-cleaning-and-EDA/final_writeup.md

 - 90% of the listed contents are movies.
 - January, November, and December are the months when netflix add more content. (best months to subscribe)
 - Most common genres on Netflix are Dramas, International movies, Comedies.
+- List of Recommendation Based on statistical analysis:

 Action & Adventure
 Comedies
 Dramas